DIWA MENTAL HEALTH SURVEY (DMHS)

 Possible risks.
 All research involve risk.
 Potential risks associated with participation in the DMHS are unlikely, of low risk, and considered transient.
 Participants might feel uncomfortable answering mental health related questions, which might lead to psychological distress.
 This is highly unlikely.

 Benefits.
 The potential direct individuals benefits to participants are minimal and are limited to the overarching benefit to the population as a whole.
 The survey might lead to self-reflection about their own health, behaviors, and community.
 Bringing these issues to awareness might lead to new information or knowledge.
 The findings might inform policies and program planning for the UP System and for each campus.
 The data also contributes to the dearth of mental health research that the newly signed Mental Health Act 2018 highlights as a key provision.

 Privacy and Confidentiality.
 All responses to the survey are anonymous.
 Your answers cannot be traced back to you.
 No individual survey response can be linked back to you.
 The research does not ask for your name or any other information that would specifically identify you.
 The FGD will include about 8-10 students and will be scheduled at a later date in the semester.

 Incentive or Compensation.
 They will not be provided with an incentive or compensation for participation.
 A light snack will be available during the FGDs.

 Commitment.
 This a 2-year project.
-The data collection is approximately 2-3 months, starting in the 2nd semester of AY2018-19.
-Survey participation is about 20 minutes and FGD participation is an additional 60-90 minutes.
-The FGDs are scheduled at a later date.
-The research team will contact you.
+The survey data collection was approximately 2-3 months, starting in the 2nd semester of AY2018-19.
+Survey participation was about 20 minutes and FGD participation will be 60-90 minutes.

 Location(s).
 UP Baguio, UP Diliman, UP Los Banos, UP Manila, UP Visayas, UP Cebu, UP Mindanao